- Award Acceptance

 - Managing project resources to ensure timely and successful completion of the project.

 - Approving expenses charged to the project restricted account.
 Be sure to use the correct account codes are used when charging expenses to externally funded projects.

-- Reviewing the monthly "Budget to Actuals Reports" for accuracy and reporting any discrepancies to the Sponsored Accounting Office ASAP.
+- Reviewing the monthly "Budget to Actuals Report" for accuracy and reporting any discrepancies to the SPFO ASAP.

 - Filing required technical reports as stated in the award document.
-A copy of the letter accompanying the technical report must be provided to the OSR for inclusion in the University file for audit compliance.
+A copy of the report or correspondence accompanying the technical report must be provided to the OSR to log in GMS for inclusion in the University file for audit compliance.